Hire in Ukraine

 The majority of people in Ukraine speak Ukrainian, which is written with a form of the Cyrillic alphabet.
 The language is closely related to Russian but also has distinct similarities to the Polish language.
 Significant numbers of people in the country also speak Polish, Yiddish, Rusyn, Belarusian, Romanian, Moldovan, Bulgarian, Crimean Turkish and Hungarian.
 Russian is the most important minority language in Ukraine.

-Ukraine HR at a Glance
+Ukrainian Human Resources at a Glance

 Ukrainian Labor Law has inherited a significant number of concepts and approaches from the Soviet era.
 The key piece of legislation regulating employment matters has remained highly employee-focused.